La Jornada – Will Smith, Lady Gaga and Ben Affleck are nominated for the SAG Awards

 Kotsur is the first deaf actor to receive an individual SAG Award nomination.

-The Golden Globes, usually the kickoff party in the final stretch leading up to the Oscars, barely rang this year.
+The Golden Globes, usually the opening party on the final leg leading up to the Oscars, barely rang this year.
 The winners were announced Sunday on Twitter during a private ceremony due to Hollywood’s boycott of the embattled Hollywood Foreign Press Association over diversity and ethics issues.
-The increase in ómicron also caused the Critics Choice Awards to postpone its face-to-face gala on January 9.
+The increase in omicron also caused the Critics Choice Awards to postpone its live gala on January 9.
 For the second year, awards season went virtual and struggled to make much noise.

 The SAG nominations on Wednesday at least confirmed that the Academy Awards race includes big stars this year.